Douai

 Douai (/'du:ei/ DOO-ay, /du'ei/ doo-AY, /fr/; Doï; Dowaai; formerly spelled Douay or Doway in English) is a city in the Nord département in northern France.
 It is a sub-prefecture of the department.
 Located on the river Scarpe some 40 km from Lille and 25 km from Arras, Douai is home to one of the region's most impressive belfries.

 History

 Its site probably corresponds to that of a 4th-century Roman fortress known as Duacum.
 From the 10th century, the town was a romance fiefdom of the counts of Flanders.
 The town became a flourishing textile market centre during the Middle Ages, historically known as Douay or Doway in English.
 In 1384, the county of Flanders passed into the domains of the Dukes of Burgundy and thence in 1477 into Habsburg possessions.

-In 1667, Douai was taken by the troops of Louis XIV of France, and by the 1668 Treaty of Aix-la-Chapelle, the town was ceded to France.
+In 1667, Douai was taken by the troops of Louis XIV, and by the 1668 Treaty of Aix-la-Chapelle, the town was ceded to France.
 During successive sieges from 1710 to 1712, Douai was almost completely destroyed by the British Army.
 By 1713, the town was fully integrated into France.
 Douai became the seat of the Parliament of Flanders (fr).